InHouse-Banana/DataScientistChallenge/README.md

 	![baseline_train_test](images/baseline_train_test.png)

 	It can be seen that the metrics in the training dataset are significantly better than in the test dataset, a sign that the model is overfitting.
 Hence in subsequent models a shallower model could be tested.

-3. I focus in the `ROC_AUC` metrics as it's the harmonic mean of precision and recall, avoiding the [accuracy in imbalanced situations trap](https://machinelearningmastery.com/failure-of-accuracy-for-imbalanced-class-distributions/).
-Though selecting which metric to focus on can be discussed with the domain experts, this way the model performance is aligned with the business objectives.
+3. I focus on the `ROC_AUC` metric as it is the harmonic mean of precision and recall, avoiding the [accuracy in imbalanced situations trap](https://machinelearningmastery.com/failure-of-accuracy-for-imbalanced-class-distributions/).
+However, the selection of which metric to focus on can be discussed with the domain experts, hence aligning the model training with the business objectives.
-4. When taking a look into the model performance for combinations of features (categories), I found that the combinations that had fewer elements do hamper the performance of the model, e.g. `education = others` and `marriage = others`.
+4. When taking a look into the model performance for combinations of features (categories), I found that the combinations that had fewer elements have hampered the performance of the model, e.g. `education = others` and `marriage = others`.

 	![baseline_roc_test_gender](images/baseline_roc_test_sex.png)

 	![baseline_roc_test_marr](images/baseline_roc_test_marr.png)

-5. Additionally the same combinations of categories with few elements do have little predictive power according to SHAP values
+5. Additionally, the same combinations of categories with few elements have little predictive power according to SHAP values.

 	![baseline_shap_test](images/baseline_shap_test.png)

-6. These findings raise show us a couple of paths that we could follow to improve the model.
+6. These findings show us several of paths that we could follow to improve the model.
 These avenues are discussed in the section [Optional](#optional).

 ## Part 3: Model refinement

-While the same approach as in Part 1 and Part 2 were taken, the learnings from the first iteration of the model, which are discussed in [Optional](#optional), suggested to I discard `education = others` and `marriage = others` resulting in the following categories:
+While the same approach as in Part 1 and Part 2 was taken, the learnings from that first iteration of the model training were brought forward, for example discarding `education = others` and `marriage = others` resulting in the following categories:

 ![revised_model_categories](images/revised_model_categories.png)

-Moreover, I after tuning a shallower model (tree deep up to 8), the metrics are:
+Moreover, after tuning a shallower model (tree depth up to 8), the metrics are as follows:

 ```
 Metrics Train - accuracy: 0.95 f1: 0.95 precision: 0.92 recall: 0.98 roc_auc: 0.95
 Metrics Test - accuracy: 0.7 f1: 0.37 precision: 0.35 recall: 0.39 roc_auc: 0.59
 ```

-which show a slightly `ROC_AUC` for the training set but an improvement in the test, reducing the overfitting, showing that both reducing the complexity of the model and dropping categories would help the model predict unseen data.
+which show a slightly lower `ROC_AUC` when comparing the results between the first and second models on the train set, but an improvement second model the test set.
+Therefore the second iteration of the model shows signs of overfitting reduction, therefore demonstrating that both reducing the complexity of the model and dropping categories help the model predict unseen data.

-Moreover, the categories are a bit more stable, with slightly higher values individual (as the average shows) but when that's not the case the standard deviation is lower, `sex = female` and `education = high_school`.
+Moreover, the `ROC_AUC` performance on individual combination of feature categories is generally higher in the second model, though when this is not the case the standard deviation is lower, e.g. `sex = female` and `education = high_school`.

 ![revised_model_roc_test_gender](images/revised_model_roc_test_sex.png)

 ![revised_model_roc_test_marr](images/revised_model_roc_test_marr.png)

-Finally the SHAP importance values show us that the features kept have a similar order than the original model, confirming that keeping them was the right decision.
+Finally the SHAP importance values show us that the features kept have a similar order and importance as the original model, confirming that keeping such features was the right decision.

 ![revised_model_shap_test](images/revised_model_shap_test.png)

-These findings raise show us a couple of paths that we could follow to improve the model in a further iteration.
+These findings show us a couple of paths that we could follow to improve the model in a further iteration.
 These avenues are discussed in the section [Optional](#optional).

 ## Requirements